-Theft Greater than Elementary Middle • • • MINIMUM MAXIMUM MINIMUM MAXIMUM

-\$500 Level 3.11 1 st Violation Short Term Out- of- School Suspension for five (5) days Short Term Out-of- School Suspension for seven (7) days Short Term Out-of- School Suspension for ten (10) days Requires a Disciplinary Hearing Expulsion for 6 weeks (about 1 and a halt months) and referral to the alternative school.
-2 nd Violation Short Term Out- of- School Suspension for seven (7) days Short Term Out-of- School Suspension for nine (9) days Requires a Disciplinary Hearing.
+Theft Greater than Elementary Middle MINIMUM MAXIMUM MINIMUM MAXIMUM \$500 Level 3.11 1 st Violation Short Term Out- of- School Suspension for five (5) days Short Term Out-of- School Suspension for seven (7) days Suspension for ten (10) days Requires a Disciplinary Hearing Expulsion for 6 weeks (about 1 and a half months) and referral to the alternative 2 nd Violation Short Term Out- of- School Suspension for seven (7) days Short Term Out-of- School Suspension for nine (9) days Requires a Disciplinary Hearing Expulsion for 9 weeks (about 2 school.
+Requires a Disciplinary Hearing.
 Expulsion for 18 weeks (about 4 months) and referral to the alternative school.
-3 rd Violation Short Term Out-of-School Susp ension for ten (10) days Requires a Disciplinary Hearing.
+3 rd Violation Short Term Out-of-School Suspe ension for ten (10) days Requires a Disciplinary Hearing.
 Expulsion for 27 weeks (about 6 months) and referral to the alternative school.
+Combination of lo ocal interventions, supports, and disciplinary response n